souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week4/README.md

 ngspice day2_nfet_idvgs_L015_W039.spice
 plot -vdd#branch
 ```
 same thing we can observe over here.
+From this Id vs Vgs graph we get the threshold voltage is 0.77v

 ### VTC of CMOS
 mod(vgs)>mod(vt)=>On